FlowFuse/website/src/handbook/customer/customer-success.md

 1. Data collection -- Provide space and time for the customer to provide feedback on the product and experience.
 Allow them to request feature ideas, or ask for bug fixes.

+## Churned customers

+When an annually-billed customer chooses not to renew their subscription, the assigned Account Executive should login into Stripe and cancel the subscription.
+This will effectively close the account on the platform and prevent invoices to continue being sent.